marmelo/tech-companies-in-portugal/CONTRIBUTING.md

 * List of portuguese locations (which may contain `Remote` if the company allows remote work).

 Some additional things to keep in mind:
-* Each company should only refer to a single company;
 * The company must allow working in/from Portugal;
+* New categories should not be created unless you strongly believe they are required;
 * Both links are valid;
 * Both links use HTTPS, if available;
 * The description starts with uppercase, ends with a `.` period and fits in a single line (to improve readability);